How to Create a Social Media Calendar in 5 steps

 Step 4: Choose the social media calendar tool

-Before planning your social media content calendar, you must decide which format and tools work best.
+Before planning your social media calendar, you must decide which format and tools work best.

 Option 1: Google Sheets